-According to this source the starting salary for Indian nurses in their home country is 2300 rupees a month which is about 41 U.S dollars (150SAR).
+According to online sources, the starting salary for Indian nurses in their home country is 2300 rupees a month which is about 41 U.S dollars (150SAR).
 The maximum salary with all benefits would be around 5000 rupees, or 90 dollars.
 The estimated earnings of an Indian nurse in Saudi-Arabia, around 2500 to 4000 SAR is around 1000-2000 U.S dollars at the current exchange rate.
 That would add up to roughly 58,000 rupees.
 That’s a staggering difference to what they earn back home.

 Filipino nurses earn approximately 5000P a month back home in the Philippines, which is about 450 SAR (120 U.S dollars).
 A news article from 2009 states Pinoy nurses salaries in government hospitals will be raised from 2550 to 3500SAR.
 If they earned the estimated 3500SAR a month in Saudi-Arabia that would be roughly 39,000P.
 That’s almost ten times more than what they would earn in the Philippines.

 Compare this to the European nurse.
 Say she earns about 2400 euros at home minus taxes, leaving her with about 1600 euros a month.
 That’s roughly 7500 Saudi riyals, or if counted from the salary before tax cuts, 11,000.
 In Saudi her salary will increase about 30% from this.
 If the European were to get a comparative pay raise to the Asians, her salary would end up being something around 26,000 euros or 120,000SAR a month!
-Gasp.

 By doing some more maths (which I suck at btw) I discovered that the Filipino who first went to Canada to get the passport, actually literally becomes a millionaire (but only in the Philippines) by just working a few years in the Kingdom!

 Another interesting aspect is how the Saudi nationals themselves get lower pay than westerners.
-This is very strange to me.
+This is very strange and seems unfair to me.
 Why don’t they value their own citizens more?
 Do they think Saudi employees are not as efficient or highly trained as the western nurses and thus don’t deserve as much pay?
 I have to admit I heard many nurses complaining about the laziness or lack of training of the Saudi nurses.